MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcpopupmenu-class.md

 ### <a name="remarks"></a>Açıklamalar

 ##  <a name="setdefaultitem"></a>  CMFCPopupMenu::SetDefaultItem
- Açılır menü için varsayılan komut ayarlar.
+ Açılan menü için varsayılan komut ayarlar.

 ```
 void SetDefaultItem(UINT uiCmd);